damianhakert/damianhakert.github.io/source/_posts/2015-02-10-why-ship-on-premises-in-the-saas-era.markdown

 ---

-When I started in the software industry 10 years ago the idea of putting your companies crown jewels (source code) on someone else infrastructure was preposterous.
-It was typically the domain of open-source projects or hobby programmers looking to avoid server management, taking backups, etc., and although some services have been around since the late 90's it wasn't until the second half of the last decade that 3rd party code hosting became more acceptable, especially among SME's.
-There's been a proliferation of providers in the space since.
+When I started in the software industry 10 years ago the idea of putting your company's crown jewels (source code) on someone else's infrastructure was preposterous.
+It was typically the domain of open-source projects or hobby programmers looking to avoid server management, taking backups, etc. Although some services have been around since the late 90's it wasn't until the [second half of the last decade](http://en.wikipedia.org/wiki/Comparison_of_source_code_software_hosting_facilities) that 3rd party code hosting became more acceptable, especially among SME's.
+There's been a [proliferation of providers](http://blog.profitbricks.com/top-source-code-repository-hosts/) in the space since.

 The advantages of SaaS over on-premise deployments has been written about ad nauseam and there's certainly good reasons why but let's take